codetheweb/tuyapi/docs/SETUP.md

 Install it by running `npm i @tuyapi/cli -g`.
 If it returns an error, you may need to prefix the command with `sudo`.
 (Tip: using `sudo` to install global packages is not considered best practice.
 See [this NPM article](https://docs.npmjs.com/getting-started/fixing-npm-permissions) for some help.)

-## Listing Tuya devices from the app (recommended)
+## Listing Tuya devices from the **Tuya Smart** or **Smart Life** apps (highly recommended)

 This method is fast and easy.
 If you're having trouble manually linking your device with the below method, we recommend you try this.
-All devices that you want to use **must** be registered in the Tuya Smart app.
+All devices that you want to use **must** be registered in either the Tuya Smart app or the Smart Life app.

-1. Follow the below method from steps 1 through 5.
+1. Follow steps 1 through 4 from the "Linking a Tuya device with Smart Link" method below.
-2. Go to Cloud Development -> select your application -> Project Overview -> Linked Device -> Link devices by App Account.
+2. Click on "Cloud Development" in the top nav bar and click the project you created earlier.
+Under "Device Management" click "Linked Device" on the left side.
+Click the "Linked Devices by App Account" tab.
-3. Click 'Add App Account' and scan the QR code from your app (go to the 'Me' tab, and there's a QR code button in the upper right).
+3. Click "Add App Account" and scan the QR code from your smart phone/tablet app by going to the 'Me' tab in the app, and tapping a QR code / Scan button in the upper right.
+Your account will now be linked.
-4. Once your account has been linked, run `tuya-cli wizard`.
+4. On the command line, run `tuya-cli wizard`.
 It will prompt you for required information, and will then list out all your device names, IDs, and keys for use with TuyAPI.
+Copy and save this information to a safe place for later reference.

 ## Linking a Tuya device with Smart Link

 This method requires you to create a developer account on [iot.tuya.com](https://iot.tuya.com).

-It doesn't matter if the device(s) are currently registered in the Tuya app or not.
+It doesn't matter if the device(s) are currently registered in the Tuya Smart app or Smart Life app or not.

-1. After you've created a new account, click "Cloud Development" in the top nav bar and click "Create".
-After you've created a new application, click into it.
-The access ID and access key are equivalent to the API key and API secret values need.)
+1. Create a new account on [iot.tuya.com](https://iot.tuya.com) and make sure you are logged in.
+Click "Cloud Development" in the top nav bar and click "Create".
+After you've created a new project, click into it.
+The access ID and access key are equivalent to the API key and API secret values need in step 6.
-2. Go to App Service > App SDK.
-Click on "Obtain SDK", select the WiFi option, and enter whatever you want for the package names and channel ID (for the Android package name, you must enter a string begining with `com.`).
-3. Take note of the **Channel ID** after saving.
-This is equivalent to the `schema` value needed.
-Ignore the app key and app secret values.
+2. Click "App Service" in the top nav bar and click "App SDK" from the left side.
+Click on "Obtain SDK" and enter whatever you want for the package names and channel ID (for the Android package name, you must enter a string beginning with `com.`).
+Take note of the **Channel ID** you entered.
+This is equivalent to the `schema` value needed in step 6.
+Ignore any app key and app secret values you see in this section as they are not used.
-4. Go back to Cloud Development -> the application you created earlier, and select "Linked Device" on the left.
-Then click on the "Linked Devices added through app distribution" tab, and select "Add Apps".
-Add the app you just created, and click "Ok".
+3. Click "Cloud Development" in the top nav bar and click the project you created earlier.
+Under "Device Management" click "Linked Device" on the left side.
+Click the "Linked Devices by Apps" tab, and click "Add Apps".
+Check the app you just created and click "Ok".
-5. On the same page, click "API Group" on the left.
-Then make sure both "Authorization Management & Device Control" and "Device Management" are "Open".
-Click the apply link to open them if they are not already open.
+4. On the same page, click "API Group" on the left side.
+Change the status to **Open** for the following three API Groups by clicking "Apply" for each line, entering any reason, and clicking "OK": "Authorization Management", "Device Management", and "Device Control".
-6. Put your devices into linking mode.
+5. Put your devices into linking mode.
 This process is specific to each type of device, find instructions in the Tuya Smart app.
 Usually this consists of turning it on and off several times or holding down a button.
-7. On the command line, run something similar to `tuya-cli link --api-key <your api key> --api-secret <your api secret> --schema <your-schema/channel ID> --ssid <your WiFi name> --password <your WiFi password> --region us`.
+6. On the command line, run `tuya-cli link --api-key <your api key> --api-secret <your api secret> --schema <your schema/Channel ID> --ssid <your WiFi name> --password <your WiFi password> --region us`.
 For the region parameter, choose the two-letter country code from `us`, `eu`, and `cn` that is geographically closest to you.
-8. Your devices should link in under a minute and the parameters required to control them will be printed out to the console.
+7. Your devices should link in under a minute and the parameters required to control them will be printed out to the console.
+If you experience problems, first make sure any smart phone/tablet app that you use with your devices is completely closed and not attempting to communicate with any of the devices.

 ### Troubleshooting